dydxopsdao/api-proxies/README.md

 ## Creating a proxy

-Use the interactive script: `create-proxy-worker.sh`.
+Use one of the interactive scripts: `create-proxy-simple.sh` or `create-proxy-broadcast.sh`.

 The script will prompt for configuration values, perform a browser-based login to CloudFlare, and deploy the worker.